How to Pay for Study Abroad in 4 Ways

 There are dozens of reasons to study abroad—exposure to a new culture, lifelong friends, and unique career and life skills not gained in a classroom.
 But sadly, many students aren’t able to take a semester overseas because of the high costs.
-College is expensive enough as it is, with the average student loan debt of graduating students in 2017 soaring over $28,000.
+The cost of college is expensive enough as it is, with the average student loan debt of graduating students soaring to over $28,000.
 Thankfully, you can still make a study abroad experience a reality without getting further into debt.
 Read on to learn how to pay for study abroad.

 What is the cost of study abroad?

 Before figuring out how to pay for a semester overseas, it’s important to understand the individual expenses of your program.
 Once you do, you’ll also understand how to travel on a budget and live on a budget.
 So how much does study abroad cost for the average college student?
 Let’s break down the most common expenses: